thifranc/shinken-webui-wiki-up/Configuration-Main.md

 ## Configuring the main application

-The WebUI configuration file (*webui.cfg*) is located in the */etc/shinken/modules* directory.
+The WebUI configuration file (*webui2.cfg*) is located in the */etc/shinken/modules* directory.
 This file is largely commented and is quite self explanatory.

 ```
 ## Module:      WebUI